-Instead, when President Obama began to thaw diplomatic relations with Cuba in 2014, Americas were allowed for the first time in many years to travel to Cuba without requesting permission from the U.S. government in advance.
-This is because Americans were now able to travel under a “General License.”
+Since President Obama began to thaw diplomatic relations with Cuba in 2014, American citizens were allowed – for the first time in many years – to travel to Cuba without having to request permission from the U.S. government in advance.

-This “General License” means if the trip you’ve planned to Cuba aligns with one of 12 pre-approved types of travel – called 12 authorized categories of travel to Cuba – you don’t need to request permission from the U.S. government to travel to Cuba.
+So long as the trip aligns with one of 12 pre-approved types of travel – called 12 Categories of Approved Travel to Cuba – American citizens do need to request permission from the U.S. government to travel to Cuba.